 i.
 Any honest person will take better care of something that doesn’t belong to them.
 Our bodies belong to God because He bought them.
 We don’t have the right to pollute and abuse God’s property!

 ii.
 This principle applies to more than our sexual conduct.
 If our bodies belong to Jesus, we also have no right to be idle with, or wasteful of, what belongs to Him.
 Our bodies should be put to use glorifying God (Therefore glorify God in your body).
 “Your body was a willing horse when it was in the service of the devil, let it not be a sluggish hack now that it draws the chariot of Christ.”
 (Spurgeon)

 c.
-Because our body is the temple of the Holy Spirit, God Himself lives within us.
+The Holy Spirit who is in you: Because our body is the temple of the Holy Spirit, God Himself lives within us.
 This means we have the strength, the power over the sins of the flesh living within us.
 We should expect sexual purity from Christians more than from those who are not, because they do not have God living within them as we do.

 d.
-Some Christians think that the devil cannot possess a Christian’s spirit or soul, but that a Christian’s body can be filled with demons, so that some Christians must have those demons cast out by another person.
+The Holy Spirit who is in you: Some Christians think that the devil cannot possess a Christian’s spirit or soul, but that a Christian’s body can be filled with demons, so that some Christians must have those demons cast out by another person.
 But Paul makes it clear that our bodies belong to Jesus just as much as our spirits.
 He is the owner of my body, and He is not subletting to demons.

 e.
-Many old manuscripts end this chapter with the words glorify God in your body.
+God in your body and in your spirit, which are God’s: Many old manuscripts end this chapter with the words glorify God in your body.
 The words and in your spirit may have been added by a scribe who thought it wasn’t “spiritual” enough to end the chapter talking about our bodies glorifying God.

 i.
 Harry Ironside was right when he wrote, “Glorify God in your body and the spiritual side will take care of itself.”